jklingen/pheasel/site-export/README.md

-This is the place generated will go to when you use PHeasel's PHP or HTML export feature.
+This is the place generated files will go to when you use PHeasel's PHP or HTML export feature.